CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

     Closer Examination
   </summary>

   > Capture between ATTACKER and SWITCH1.
-The crafted packet has two IEE 802.1Q tags as it is sent to the switch.
+The crafted packet has two IEEE 802.1Q tags as it is sent to the switch.
   >
   > ![](assets/wireshark-dt-request1-annotated.png)
   >